-If you want to remove all of the metadata from a photo, it’s not quite as simple as removing the GPS location from images on Mac.
-While you can view that data in Preview app, there isn’t currently a way to just delete it.
-But like most other things, there’s an app for that.
+While you can view that data in the Preview app, there isn’t currently a way to just delete it.
+But like most other things, there are free apps and websites for that.

 1) Either click the Select Images button to browse for your photos or drag and drop them into the center window.